ajarnagin1992/py-dfa/README.md

-# Project 1: DFA Parser and Minimizer
+# DFA Parser and Minimizer

 ## How to use: